 Foreign practitioners should be aware that visas are required for entry into the UK for citizens of many non-European countries.

-Reproduced with permission from Law Business Research Ltd. This article was first published in Getting the Deal Through: Arbitration 2016, (published in January 2016; contributing editors: Gerhard Wegen and Stephan Wilske, Gleiss Lutz) For further information please visit www.gettingthedealthrough.com.
+Reproduced with permission from Law Business Research Ltd. Getting the Deal Through: Arbitration 2017, (published in January 2017; contributing editors: Gerhard Wegen and Stephan Wilske, Gleiss Lutz) For further information please visit https://gettingthedealthrough.com/area/3/arbitration-2017